One-loop QCD corrections to SSA in unweighted Drell-Yan processes: Twist-3 distribution functions

 and $k_2=k+k_1$, $x_2=x+x_1$. $k_b$ is the momentum of anti-quark from unpolarized hadron.

 In addition to these three-point distributions, there are three two-point distributions as follows

 However, they are not independent due to

 These distribution functions and relations between them can be found for example in \cite{Boer:2003cm,Zhou:2009jm,Kanazawa:2015ajw}. $q_T$ and $q'_\partial$ can be eliminated.
-Another kind of twist-3 distributions involving covariant derivative can be expressed by the distribution functions introduced above\cite{Zhou:2009jm}.
+Another kind of twist-3 distributions involving covariant derivative can be expressed by the distribution functions introduced above.
 So, we expect the factorized cross section can be expressed by $T_F,T_\Delta$ and $q_\partial$.
+In \cite{Kanazawa:2015ajw}, $T_F,T_\Delta$ are called dynamical twist-3 distribution functions, while $q_\partial,q'_\partial$ and $q_T$ are kinematical ones.
+With the notation of \cite{Kanazawa:2015ajw}, our twist-3 distribution functions are expressed as